The Riveting History of SEO: From the '90s to Today

 - User experience (UX).
 Enhance the overall experience for users, including site navigation, mobile responsiveness, and page load speed.
 It'll help reduce bounce rates.

-This list isn't exhaustive, but it give you a basic idea of how to go about content creation in the context of SEO.
-Plenty of web analytics tools can give you insights and help you track every aspect of your SEO.
-Rellify makes monitoring your content's performance simple by integrating it into your content process.
-After publishing, you simply add your URL to the file in our content platform and click on “Monitoring.”
-Data and insights are imported directly from web analytics tools into the platform.
+This list isn't exhaustive, but it give you a basic idea of how to go about content creation in the context of SEO and AEO.
+Plenty of web analytics tools can give you insights and help you track every aspect of your SEO and AEO.
+With Rellify's expert agent, Rex, you can turn those analytics into clear AEO actions like:

-How can I make sure my content remains optimized for SEO?
+How can I make sure my content remains optimized for SEO and AEO?

 Google continues to refine its algorithms, usually offering major updates twice a year.
 It's pretty clear about some of the ranking factors and guidelines, like prioritizing articles according to E-E-A-T (experience, expertise, authority, and trustworthiness.)
 But even if you're doing everything according to the latest guidelines, you might occasionally see an unexpected dip in your analytics.

 If you notice your content seems to be losing traffic without any logical reason, don't panic!
-It's probably due to a new Google core update.
 You might need to tweak a few things, but if your content:

 - is well-written ...